ubeda/DIRACDocs/source/UserGuide/index.rst

   This page is the work in progress.
 More material will come soon.

-  A number of DIRAC tutorials is collected `here <http://mareela.in2p3.fr:9200/dirac/wiki/DIRAC/Tutorials>`_.
+  A number of DIRAC tutorials is collected in .ref

 .. toctree::
    :maxdepth: 1